mumoshu/node-detacher/README.md

 - ELB(s) still gradually stop directing the traffic to the nodes.
 The backend Kubernetes service and pods will starst to receive less and less traffic.
 - ELB(s) stops directing traffic as the EC2 instances are detached.
 Application processes running inside pods can safely terminates

+## Recommended Usage

+- Run `aws-asg-roller` along with `node-detacher` in order to avoid potential downtime due to ELB not reacting to node termination fast enough
+- Run `cluster-autoscaler` along with `node-detacher` in order to avoid downtime on scale down
+- Run `node-problem-detector` to detect unhealthy nodes and [draino](https://github.com/planetlabs/draino) to automatically drain such nodes.
+Add `node-detacher` so that node termination triggered by `draino` doesn' result in downtime.
+See https://github.com/kubernetes/node-problem-detector#remedy-systems
+  - Optionally add more node-problem-detector rules by referencing [uswitch's prebuilt rules](https://github.com/uswitch/node-problem-detector)

 ## Requirements

 **IAM Permissions**: